adeyemi-ogidi/Datapipeline2_project_Dec2021/README.md

 ## Sanity check:
-verify we have no delivery of less than 10 days, should definetely return no result:
+verify we have no delivery of less than 10 days, this should definetely return no result:
 ```
 extractDeliveriesMoreThan10Days.filter(col("delivery_delay_in_days") <= 10).show
 ```